hundredyearfarms/Hundred-Year-Farms/README.md

 - Level work: Greenhouses, trees, and field crops require work at different times of year.
 - Higher asset values: Higher value trees, greenhouses, and improved habitat/topsoil.

-Agroforestry is an established practice.
+Agroforestry is an established practice that we plan to implement, with the help of experts, over the next 10-20 years.
 Where we will be doing original work is in our approach to supplying greenhouse utilities from the agro-forestry and crop waste.
 Those utility services are what could allow small agroforestry farms to some day become carbon negative and more profitable.

-**Carbon-negative integrated greenhouse**
+**A Carbon-negative integrated greenhouse**

 Agroforestry produces significant amounts of waste biomass that must be managed.
 Through gassification this waste can be used to produce heat (e.g. for greenhouses), gas, electricity, treated water, fertilizer, and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a carbon sequestering [soil ammendment or other products](https://national-carbon.com/).
 A schematic showing design objectives for our integrated greenhouse application is shown below.